Binary quadratic forms that represent almost the same primes: Bounding class groups

 \section{Bounding class groups}

 Recall as in the introduction, to every equivalence class $C$ of forms, we associate the set $\delta(C)$ of fundamental discriminants of the forms in $C$ as well as the set $\Delta(C)$ of discriminants of forms in $C$.
-Recall also the Notation \ref{qnotn}.

 In this section, we will prove that there are only finitely many equivalence classes $C$ with $\#\delta(C) \geq 2$.
 More precisely, we will prove the following statement.

 \begin{prop} The sets

 are finite and effectively computable.
 Moreover, $\# \calD_\delta \leq 226$ and $\# \calD_\Delta \leq 425$. \end{prop}

 First note the following lemma.